 About Outlook True Archive

-Outlook True Archive is a Windows program (for only $19.95) that does what Outlook itself cannot do – it truly archives your mail from an Outlook PST file (or OST or Exchange server account), with great ease and predictable results.
+Outlook True Archive is a Windows program that does what Outlook itself cannot do – it truly archives your mail from an Outlook PST file (or OST or Exchange server account), with great ease and predictable results.

 Unlike the built-in tool, Outlook True Archive eases the process of archiving your mails and calendar items.
 It has a clean visual system for making selections.
 It automatically remembers folders you selected previously.
 It is easy to use, as all archiving options can be simply selected.